sulabola/PortfolioOptimization_2022/README.md

 Programming Language: R [(RStudio)](https://posit.co/downloads/)

+Data: High-frequency stock and cryptocurrency price data are available in the CSV files.

 ### Methodology

 The assumption of normality in returns often leads to the underestimation of risk, and most financial return distributions exhibit excess kurtosis and skewness.